GOP candidates hug Trump. But is that the best strategy for November?

 “Build the wall,” DeSantis says in a new TV ad as he plays blocks with his toddler.
 “Then Mr. Trump said, ‘You’re fired,’” he reads to his infant.
 “Make America Great America,” he reads to his daughter from a Trump campaign sign.

-While casting oneself as Trump’s Mini-Me is smart politics in a Republican primary, there’s an important question to ask as Trump campaigns for DeSantis at 7:00 pm ET tonight in Tampa: Is it the best way to win a general election, especially in a race for governor?
+While casting oneself as Trump’s mini-me is smart politics in a Republican primary, there’s an important question to ask as Trump campaigns for DeSantis at 7:00 p.m.
+ET tonight in Tampa: Is it the best way to win a general election, especially in a race for governor?
 And especially this election season?
-(A new Mason-Dixon poll shows Trump’s fav/unfav rating in Florida at 43 percent positive, 46 percent negative.)
+(A new Mason-Dixon poll shows Trump’s rating in Florida at 43 percent positive, 46 percent negative.)

 Indeed, starting with last week’s GOP runoff in Georgia’s gubernatorial contest, several candidates who either have been endorsed by Trump or have tied their campaigns around the president are taking the stage in the next month.
 They include: